 Sara has spent more than a decade specializing in policy and incentives for working lands stewardship, with an emphasis on conservation incentives and environmental markets.

-Sara was formerly Director of Analysis and Science and Policy Analyst at the Clark Group, an environmental consulting group (2005-2012).
+Sara was formerly Director of Analysis at the Clark Group, an environmental consulting group (2005-2012).
 In her role, she analyzed policy and environmental implications to provide strategic advice for decision-making with a focus on agriculture and ecosystem services, greenhouse gas mitigation, sustainability and market-based incentives.
 She also worked at Weston Solutions as an environment, health and safety consultant to Nortel Networks, a telecommunications corporation.

 Sara is a graduate of Duke University with a Masters in Environmental Management focused on conservation science and policy.
 She holds a B.A. degree in environmental studies from the University of North Carolina–Chapel Hill.